minima52/digital-garden/_notes/Envy vs Jealousy.md

 Jealousy:
 - Between three people
-- Fear of losing a relationship or a valuable part of a relationship
+- Fear of losing a relationship or a valuable part of a relationship that we have

 Source: *Atlas of the Heart* by Brené Brown